Why did we do this?

-We will be scoping out whether a sector-led collaboration might accelerate digital transformation across local government.
-This will involve three areas of activity:
+We scoped out whether a sector-led collaboration might accelerate digital transformation across local government.
+This involved three areas of activity:

-First, we want to really understand what a fully digital council of the future might look like.
+- First, we wanted to really understand what a fully digital council of the future might look like.
 What can we expect from truly digital services in areas ranging from transport and leisure through to adult social care?
 What is the financial impact?
 How does it improve outcomes for citizens?

-Second, we want to explore the different options for collaboration.
+- Second, we wanted to explore the different options for collaboration.
 How can councils usefully work together?
 What structure might a collaborative take?

-And third, we are bringing together a group of councils who are willing to lead on this agenda.
-We will work this group to figures out ways we can act upon our findings.
-Several councils have already signed up and we're looking for more - so please do contact us.
+- And third, we brought together a group of councils who are willing to lead on this agenda.
+We worked with this group to figure out ways we can act upon our findings.

 Read more about our findings and work in this area in our Connected Councils report, or by browsing the featured content below.